jordanreger/deno-react/README.md

 deno-react is a *very* minimalist react boilerplate.

-all you have to do is add your pages in the `/pages` folder and run `deno task start`!
+all you have to do is add your pages in the `/pages` folder and run `deno task start`! make sure not to remove `/pages/_404.tsx`, otherwise you'll start returning `Internal Server Error` - you can style it however you'd like though!

 built by [jordan reger](https://2jr.co)